Wisconsin man arrested in teen’s abduction, parents’ deaths

 "He seemed like a quiet kid," she said.
 "I don't recall anything that would have explained this, by any means."

-The woman who first spotted Jayme on Thursday, Jeanne Nutter, said she was walking her dog along a rural road when a disheveled girl called out to her for help, grabbed her and revealed her name.
+The woman who first spotted Jayme on Thursday, Jeanne Nutter, said she was walking her dog along a rural road when a girl called out to her, grabbed her and revealed her name.

-Jayme told the couple she didn't know where she was or anything about Gordon, a town of about 644 people in a heavily forested region where logging in the top industry.
-From what she told them, they believed she was there for most of her disappearance.

-After Jayce vanished, detectives pursued thousands of tips, watched dozens of surveillance videos and conducted numerous searches.
-Officials recruited 2,000 volunteers for a huge ground search Oct.
-23, but it yielded no clues.
+Over the past few months, detectives pursued thousands of tips, watched dozens of surveillance videos and conducted numerous searches for Jayme, including one that drew 2,000 volunteers but yielded no clues.

-Fitzgerald said in November that he kept similar cases in the back of his mind as he worked to find Jayme, including the abduction of Elizabeth Smart, who was 14 when she was taken from her Salt Lake City home in 2002.
-Smart was rescued nine months later after witnesses recognized her abductors from an "America's Most Wanted" episode.

-On Friday, Smart posted on her Instagram account that it was a "miracle" Jayme had been found alive.
-Smart said the girl's family should be given "space and privacy on their road to finding a new sense of normal and moving forward."

-"It was only a few months ago that we as a community gathered to pray for Jayme's safe return at Barron High School," Barron County District Attorney Brian Wright said at a news conference.
+"It was only a few months ago that we as a community gathered to pray for Jayme's safe return at Barron High School," Barron County District Attorney Brian Wright said Friday.
 "God has answered those prayers."

+In November, the sheriff said he kept similar cases in the back of his mind as he worked to find Jayme, including the abduction of Elizabeth Smart, who was 14 when she was taken from her Salt Lake City home in 2002.
+Smart was rescued nine months later after witnesses recognized her abductors on an "America's Most Wanted" episode.

+Smart said in a telephone interview that Jayme's story is "why we can never give up hope on any missing child."

 For the latest updates on the story: https://apnews.com/c529a15d30f845c6adf6ccd478df3a5a